 - Loss of Admission to the Degree Program, loss of the right to take

 - Examinations, Deadlines

 - Passing and Failing an Examination

 These study regulations consist of a general part and a special part.
 The general part of the study regulations covers the topics common to all the masters programs.
 Each individual masters program has a special part that explains the regulations specific to its program.
 For legal purposes, only the German version of the "General Part of the Study Regulations" is binding.
-Links to both the general and the MPE specific parts of the study regulations are provided below:
+Here the links to both the general and the MPE specific parts of the study regulations:

 The modules in the master's degree program in MPE are designed to enhance and deepen students' knowledge the most important areas of process technology: chemical, thermal, mechanical, and biological engineering.